 Periodic inspections by approved building personnel should be conducted in accordance with NFPA 25.
 The tank shall be maintained full or at the designed water level.
-Sediment shall be drained or flushed from the tank semiannually.

 An approved service company shall flow test water tanks and piping systems, and perform an interior inspection at least every 5 years, in accordance with NFPA 25, and provide a written report of the inspection findings.